kjl-89/choose-your-adventure/Outbreak/scene4D.md

 You move toward the scream.

-Around the corner you find your kids screaming!
-And your wife on the floor.
-Blood everywhere.
+Around the corner, you find your daughter screaming!
+Your wife on the floor, blood everywhere.

 “Don’t come any closer” she whispers.

 You see the bite on her arm.

-The infected rush towards you.
-She screams “Take them!
+The infected rush toward you.
+She screams

+“Take them!
 GO!”

 Now what?